Change an auth helper signature without breaking callers, tests, or prior project decisions.

 | XRAY MCP | ● | ● | ● | — | partial | — | — |

-The wedge: Sverklo is the only tool that knows what the code looked like when you made that decision — and warns you when the code has drifted since.
+The wedge: Sverklo ties code evidence and memory to git state, then warns when the code has drifted since a decision.
 If you want conversation memory, use mempalace.
-If you want your agent to actually understand a codebase, use sverklo.
+If you want local repo evidence before agent edits, run a Sverklo proof receipt.

 Want a deeper dive?
 See side-by-side comparisons → against Serena, GitNexus, codebase-memory-mcp, Cursor @codebase, and Sourcegraph Cody.